ronKzl/Missisipi-Stud-Poker/README.txt

   their bet by 1x, 2x or 3x
 - After this the next card is shown and then this process repeats until each card is revealed
 - Once all cards are revealed the player will be rewarded based on their final hand
+- The cheats menu can be used to play a particular hand simply enter the desired card values of each of the 5 cards into the respective fields and click the 'bet' button.
+Input should be in the form of card rank followed by the suit.
+For example : TH - will be interperted as 10 of hearts, QS - will be interpreted as Queen of Spades and 5D - will be 5 of diamonds.